nodejs/node-addon-api/doc/value.md

 bool IsTypedArray() const;
 ```

-Returns a `bool` indicating if this Value is a JavaScript typed array.
+Returns a `bool` indicating if this `Napi::Value` is a JavaScript typed array.

 ### IsObject